Mostly an all cash market but there is some

 Purchasing a home with all cash can be limiting for most people and may reduce your overall purchasing power.
 Sellers are faced with similar issues in selling their homes as the pool of potential buyers with ample cash reserves is small.

-So, what options are available to you?
+So, what options are available to you other than Cash?

 Seller financing is offered to the home buyer by the current owner of the property.
 This type of financing is designed to operate more like a short-term bridge loan and is typically paid off very quickly.
 Although the details may change slightly seller financing terms usually have the following attributes: